vamshisangireddy/nodejs/README.md

 # End-to-End DevOps Project

-This project contains a Node.js application and the full infrastructure, pipeline, and configuration code to deploy it to a Kubernetes cluster on AWS.
+This project contains a Node.js application and the full infrastructure, pipeline, and configuration code to build, test, and deploy it to a Kubernetes cluster on AWS.

 ## Project Structure